 Vector-Borne Disease Centers of Excellence 5-Part Seminar Series

 We are excited to announce this 5-part seminar series hosted by the Regional Centers of Excellence in Vector-Borne Diseases!
 Seminars will be held the last Thursday of each month, highlighting applied research projects completed through our programs across the US.
-The next session is scheduled for Thursday, April 29, 2021, with “Tomorrow’s Vector Forecast: Predicting VBD Activity” from 11:30 AM – 1:00 PM PDT.
+The next and last session is scheduled for Thursday, May 27, 2021, “A Bug’s Life: Vector Behavior & Trends” from 11:30 AM – 1:00 PM PDT.

 PAST SEMINARS & RECORDINGS